Skylor-Tang/django-auth-ipwhitelist/README.rst

         python manage.py migrate django_auth_ipwhitelist

 If you need to add default IP addresses to the whitelist, for example, for logging into the Django admin using the default address, you can achieve this by the following settings in settings.py.
-By default, `127.0.0.1` and `localhost` are already set as default whitelist addresses.
+By default, `127.0.0.1` is already set as default whitelist addresses.
     .. code-block:: python

         AUTH_IP_WHITELIST = {
             'ALLOWED_WHITELISTED_HOSTS': [
-                'localhost',
                 '127.0.0.1',
             ],
         }